PavelGrigoryevDS/awesome-data-analysis/README.md

 A list of Python libraries and tools for web scraping.

+- [Requests](https://github.com/psf/requests) - A simple, yet elegant, HTTP library for Python.
 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - A library for parsing HTML and XML documents.
 - [Selenium](https://github.com/SeleniumHQ/selenium) - A tool for automating web applications for testing purposes.
 - [Scrapy](https://scrapy.org/) - An open-source and collaborative web crawling framework for Python.
+- [Browser Use](https://github.com/browser-use/browser-use) - A library for browser automation and web scraping.
 - [Gerapy](https://github.com/Gerapy/Gerapy) - Distributed Crawler Management Framework based on Scrapy, Scrapyd, Django, and Vue.js.
 - [AutoScraper](https://github.com/alirezamika/autoscraper) - A smart, automatic, fast, and lightweight web scraper for Python.
 - [Feedparser](https://github.com/kurtmckee/feedparser) - A library to parse feeds in Python.